Lajahom123/devops-basics/docs/deployment/github-actions.md

 AZURE_SUBSCRIPTION_ID
 ```

-The `github_actions_principal_id` output is passed into the infra layer so Terraform can assign Azure RBAC.
+The `github_actions_principal_id` output is consumed by the runtime layer so Terraform can assign Azure RBAC for ACR push, Web App updates, and migration job updates.

 ## Workflow authentication